 Update your cat’s tag with ID

-If your pet sitter stays at your place, it is worth discussing the general rules of behavior.
+- 3. Prepare some general household instructions – If your pet sitter stays at your place, it is worth discussing the general rules of behaviour.
+These are important things for a live in cat petsitter to know.
 What things they can and cannot use, take, etc. It goes for cleaning your cat’s litter, eating schedule, and allowing your cat in some rooms.
 Besides, maybe you want your pet sitter to put the bins out on Tuesday or grab your parcels.
 Do you have a cleaner that should come around on Friday, for example?
 Your pet sitter should know about such things in advance, not to get confused.
 Thus, you will provide your furry friend with the most comfortable conditions possible.
 It’s okay to delegate certain things if they are pointed out in the arrangement.

 - 4. Provide info about your cat’s habits – Every fluffy friend has several unique characteristics and habits.
 Thus, besides feeding and giving medicines, you may have a playing routine based on your cat’s preferences.
 Before searching for cat sitters near me, or rover cat sitting take a moment to check what kind of cat petsitter you need.
 Then prepare your information that will help them understand your pet’s habits.
 At Housesitmatch.com we have template documents to help.